 Nominal CPUE was calculated by fleet, year, and CCSBT Region.
 For the domestic fleet, CPUE was calculated for effort from sets that either caught or targeted SBT (referred to as target effort).
-Due to the large changes in the structure of the domestic fleet and the nature of the "Olympic system" under which the NZ fishery operated prior to 2004, the trends in the CPUE for the domestic fishery are not thought to provide reliable information on trends in vulnerable biomass.
-Notwithstanding this, with a reduced fleet now operating in this fishery we will continue to assess the utility of developing a CPUE series for this fleet.
+Due to the large changes in the structure of the domestic fleet and the nature of the "Olympic system" under which the New Zealand fishery operated prior to 2004, the trends in the CPUE for the domestic fishery may not provide reliable information on trends in vulnerable biomass, although the CPUE does exhibit similar trends to that of the charter fleet.

-Nominal CPUE by fleet across all Regions based on targeted longline effort is provided in Figure 4.
+Nominal CPUE by fleet across all regions based on targeted longline effort is provided in Figure 4.
+The domestic fleet operating in area 5 experienced an increase in 2007 with similar catch rates in 2008, and another increase in 2009.
 Charter CPUE averaged around three SBT per 1000 hooks over 1997-2002.
-Associated with the lack of new recruitment (Section 4), CPUE declined dramatically in 2003 and stayed at about these historically low levels for five consecutive years until a marked increase in 2008 for the Charter fleet.
+Associated with the lack of new recruitment (Section 4), CPUE declined dramatically in 2003 and stayed at about these historically low levels for five consecutive years until a marked increase in 2008 for the charter fleet.
 Figure 5 indicates that this increase occurred in the core area of their fishery (e.g. Region 6) and may be due to the appearance of some small recruits.
-The domestic fleet operating in area 5 experienced a small increase in 2007 with similar catch rates in 2008.

-Nominal CPUE was also calculated for the Charter fleet in Region 6 for fish thought to be of spawning age (SBT greater than 10 years of age).
+Nominal CPUE was also calculated for the charter fleet in Region 6 for fish thought to be of spawning age (SBT greater than 10 years of age).
 This was done based on both the proportional ageing of observer lengths and on the smaller dataset of SBT that were directly aged.
-The series are compared in Figure 5 and agree closely with each other in describing no overall trend over the available time series; CPUE varies around one SBT per 1000 hooks with an historical low point in 2003.
+The series are compared in Figure 5 and agree closely with each other in describing no overall trend over the available time series; CPUE varies around one SBT per 1000 hooks with an historical low point in 2003 and the highest level for the series in 2008.

-Figure 4: Catch per unit effort (number of SBT per thousand hooks) by calendar year for the Charter (solid line) and domestic (dashed line) longline fleets based only on effort from sets that either targeted or caught southern bluefin tuna.
+Figure 4: Catch per unit effort (number of SBT per thousand hooks) by calendar year for the charter (solid line) and domestic (dashed line) longline fleets based only on effort from sets that either targeted or caught southern bluefin tuna.

-Figure 5: Catch per unit effort (number of SBT per thousand hooks) from the Charter fleet in Region 6 (west coast South Island) for all southern bluefin tuna (dashed line) and for fish greater than 10 years of age based on proportional ageing data (solid line, open symbols) and based on direct ageing data (solid line, solid symbols).
+Figure 5: Catch per unit effort (number of SBT per thousand hooks) from the charter fleet in Region 6 (west coast South Island) for all southern bluefin tuna (dashed line) and for fish greater than 10 years of age based on proportional ageing data (solid line, open symbols) and based on direct ageing data (solid line, solid symbols).